saaniia/JobLens-MIT/README.md

 ## Project overview

-Goal:
 To provide an interactive, client-side dashboard that centralizes placement-related information for MIT campuses, enabling students to explore companies, job roles, hiring requirements, and trends in a structured and accessible manner.

 The project is best described as a placement-focused professional network, similar in spirit to LinkedIn, but limited in scope to placement data relevant to MIT campuses.
 Instead of general professional networking, the emphasis is on placement preparation, eligibility understanding, and data-driven insights.

 Primary use-cases:
-Browse job listings and filter or sort results
+- Browse job listings and filter or sort results
-Inspect company profiles and associated hiring information View detailed job descriptions, required skills, and eligibility criteria Explore dashboards showing placement-related insights and trends Demonstrate an eligibility or match-style prediction workflow based on stored data
+- Inspect company profiles and associated hiring information
+- View detailed job descriptions, required skills, and eligibility criteria
+- Explore dashboards showing placement-related insights and trends
+- Demonstrate an eligibility or match-style prediction workflow based on stored data

 ## Motivation

-Motivation

 Students at MIT often face difficulty accessing structured and reliable placement information.
 Details related to company visits, job roles, eligibility criteria, required skills, and hiring trends are typically scattered across notices, documents, and informal communication channels.

 This lack of centralization makes it difficult for students to:
-Compare opportunities across campuses
+- Compare opportunities across campuses

-Understand role-specific requirements
+- Understand role-specific requirements

-Track hiring patterns over time
+- Track hiring patterns over time

-Assess their own readiness for specific roles
+- Assess their own readiness for specific roles

 JobLens-MIT addresses this problem by aggregating placement-related data from publicly available and curated sources and organizing it into a structured database, which is then exposed through an interactive web interface.

 ## Tech stack

-Tech stack
-Framework: React + TypeScript
+- Framework: React + TypeScript
-UI components: Radix primitives with shadcn-style wrappers Data fetching and async state: TanStack Query patterns
+- UI components: Radix primitives with shadcn-style wrappers
+- Data fetching and async state: TanStack Query patterns
-Styling: Tailwind CSS
+- Styling: Tailwind CSS
-Data storage (demo): SQLite (project.db)
+- Data storage (demo): SQLite (project.db)

 ---